boehmv/SMG5-SMG7/README.md

   salmon index -t /home/volker/reference/Gencode/gentrome.v33.SIRV.ERCC.fa.gz -d /home/volker/reference/Gencode/decoys.txt -p 12 -i /home/volker/reference/Transcriptome/gencode.v33.SIRVomeERCCome --gencode
   ```
   * [DESeq2](https://github.com/mikelove/DESeq2) - version 1.28.1 was used for the analyses - please see [R_sessions](https://github.com/boehmv/SMG5-SMG7/tree/main/Code/R_sessions) for details on R version and other installed packages.
 The tx2gene file used for the analyses can be found [here](https://uni-koeln.sciebo.de/s/RFID1U3YYBZmkkE)
-  * [IsoformSwitchAnalyzeR](https://github.com/kvittingseerup/IsoformSwitchAnalyzeR) - version 1.10.0 was used for the analyses - please see [R_sessions](https://github.com/boehmv/SMG5-SMG7/tree/main/Code/R_sessions) for details on R version and other installed packages.
+  * [IsoformSwitchAnalyzeR](https://github.com/kvittingseerup/IsoformSwitchAnalyzeR) - version 1.10.0 was used for the analyses - please see [R_sessions](https://github.com/boehmv/SMG5-SMG7/tree/main/Code/R_sessions) for details on R version and other installed packages
-  * [LeafCutter](https://github.com/davidaknowles/leafcutter) - version v0.2.7 was used for the analyses - please see [R_sessions](https://github.com/boehmv/SMG5-SMG7/tree/main/Code/R_sessions) for details on R version and other installed packages. **NOTE:** small changes in the /scripts of LeafCutter maintained gene IDs from Gencode (changed in [gtf_to_exons_vb.R](https://github.com/boehmv/SMG5-SMG7/blob/main/Code/Tools/leafcutter/scripts/gtf_to_exons_vb.R) and [leafcutter_ds.R](https://github.com/boehmv/SMG5-SMG7/blob/main/Code/Tools/leafcutter/scripts/leafcutter_ds.R)
+  * [LeafCutter](https://github.com/davidaknowles/leafcutter) - version v0.2.7 was used for the analyses - please see [R_sessions](https://github.com/boehmv/SMG5-SMG7/tree/main/Code/R_sessions) for details on R version and other installed packages. **NOTE:** small changes in the /scripts of LeafCutter maintained gene IDs from Gencode (changed in [gtf_to_exons_vb.R](https://github.com/boehmv/SMG5-SMG7/blob/main/Code/Tools/leafcutter/scripts/gtf_to_exons_vb.R) and [leafcutter_ds.R](https://github.com/boehmv/SMG5-SMG7/blob/main/Code/Tools/leafcutter/scripts/leafcutter_ds.R))
   * [IRFinder](https://github.com/williamritchie/IRFinder) - version 1.2.6 was used for the analyses - **NOTE:** IRFinder results were not used in the publication
   * [FastQC](https://github.com/s-andrews/FastQC) - version 0.11.9 was used for the analyses
   * [MultiQC](https://github.com/ewels/MultiQC) - version v1.8  was used for the analyses